oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Ruby is a dynamic, open source programming language with a focus on simplicity and productivity.
 It has an elegant syntax that is natural to read and easy to write.

-**URL**
+**More Information**

 https://www.ruby-lang.org